 - all or close to all of your income excluded by the Foreign Earned Income Exclusion (FEIE) and Housing Exclusion and

-- if you have un-excluded income it must be less than the sum of your deductions and exemptions.
+- if you have un-excluded income it must be less than your deductions.

 So what does that mean exactly?

 This means that if you earn a lot more than the FEIE amount, you probably won’t qualify.
-Likewise, if you have a significant amount of investment income, interest, or rental income (greater than the standard deduction plus personal exemption total of $10,400 for single filers, $20,800 for joint filers with no children, 2017) you may not be able to qualify, unless you have significant other deductions.
+Likewise, if you have a significant amount of investment income, interest, or rental income (greater than the standard deduction total of $12,00 for single filers, $24,00 for joint filers with no children, 2018) you may not be able to qualify, unless you have significant other deductions.